Autonomic Regulation Therapy for Heart Failure Pivotal Study

 LivaNova, recently announced the first successful implantation of the VITARIA® System in a patient enrolled in the Autonomic Regulation Therapy to Enhance Myocardial Function and Reduce Progression of Heart Failure With Reduced Ejection Fraction (ANTHEM-HFrEF) Pivotal Study.

-The UnityPoint Health Cedar Rapids Heart & Vascular Institute was the first site activated by the Study.
-The first two implants in the study were completed at St. Luke’s Hospital by Dr. Jared Kray.
+St. Luke's Heart Care Clinic was the first site activated by the Study.
+The first two implants in the study were completed at St. Luke's Hospital by Dr. Jared Kray.
 The study is an international, multi-center, randomized trial to evaluate the VITARIA System for the treatment of advanced heart failure.

 The LivaNova VITARIA System delivers Autonomic Regulation Therapy (ART) using Vagus Nerve Stimulation (VNS) in patients who continue to experience symptoms of heart failure despite receiving guideline-directed medical therapy.

-“There haven’t been many new developments in heart failure treatment in recent years.
-The addition of this device to our current treatments could be a game-changer in helping patients feel better and be hospitalized less, says Clinical Research Coordinator Amy Schweer, “It’s exciting to be involved in such an important international study.
-UnityPoint Health Heart and Vascular Institute was the first study site to be activated, enrolled the first subject, randomized the first subject and implanted the device in the first two subjects.”
+"There haven't been many new developments in heart failure treatment in recent years.
+The addition of this device to our current treatments could be a game-changer in helping patients feel better and be hospitalized less, says Clinical Research Coordinator Amy Schweer, "It's exciting to be involved in such an important international study.
+St. Luke's Heart Care Clinic was the first study site to be activated, enrolled the first subject, randomized the first subject and implanted the device in the first two subjects."